m-zebrak/sqlzoo-solutions/README.md

 # sqlzoo-solutions

-   My solutions to all of the 9 topics posted on the [sqlzoo.net](http://sqlzoo.net/)  tutorial.
+   My solutions to all of the main 9 and 4 additional topics posted on the [sqlzoo.net](http://sqlzoo.net/)  tutorial.

    All answers were :100: percent correct and generated correct feedback on the day they were uploaded.